 And now the question at hand!
 How do you care for your charmeuse kimono styles?
 The beauty of the poly-charmeuse weave is that it has the refined elegance you love and the durability you need.
 You can wash all of our charmeuse kimono fashion at home in cold water in the washing machine.
 Please kindly use the delicate setting and make sure to use mild detergent.
 Another couple of tips that can help keep your beautiful pieces beautiful: be sure not to overstuff the washing machine.
 If your delicate kimono fashion gets twisted up in other materials (especially if it’s not removed from the washer right away), the taut pull of an overstuffed washer can create rings or lines on the fabric.
 In addition to avoiding overstuffing the washer, you can also use a delicates bag.
-It’s not necessary as our pieces have been tested in hours of continuous wash, but for an extra level of protection, placing your floral kimono cardigans in a delicates bag will protect it from other items you might throw in your laundry that have zippers, buttons, or other rough edges that could catch the material.
+For an extra level of protection, placing your floral kimono cardigans in a delicates bag like this one, which will protect it from other items you might throw in your laundry that have zippers, buttons, or other rough edges that could catch the material.
 After you wash your piece, hang it to dry and never place it in the drying machine.

 Part of the beauty of your kimono style is the softness and sway of the charmeuse.
 But when washing any delicate material like charmeuse or silk, it can sometimes feel a little bit rough or “crunchy” directly after laundering and wrinkles are bound to happen even when hanging to dry.
 That’s no problem!
 In fact, it’s very normal for this to happen and that feeling is only temporary.
 The best way to soften your charmeuse kimono robe is to wear it.
 The natural oils from your body will help it get rid of any crunchiness that comes from hanging to dry and will naturally add softness back into your piece without too much effort.
 To release wrinkles from shipping or laundering or storing, you can also give it a light steam or hang it up in the bathroom during a hot shower to release wrinkles and creases, add back moisture into the piece, and help create immediate softness as well.